 - Legally (you have to meet all the legal requirements).

 Our goal is to present the information in a well-structured manner and provide answers to the following questions:

-- What is economic citizenship?
+- What is Citizenship by Investment?

 - What are the legal ways of acquiring economic citizenship and a second passport?

 - What countries run Government programs aimed at attracting wealthy expat investors?